In WordPress, the post slug refers to the part of a web page’s address that appears after the domain name.

 Avoid using dates in your slug.
 This helps to keep your post from looking outdated on your website, in search results, and in other places.

 Decide on your slug before you publish.
 You may want to change a slug after you have published a post, but this will also change the URL.
 Remember, these are permalinks (permanent links) to specific posts.

 If you do change a slug, then your visitors and search engines won’t be able to find your content if they go to the old permalink.
-To fix that, we recommend setting up redirects to your posts URL using a redirection plugin.
+To fix that, we recommend setting up redirects to your post URL using a redirection plugin.

 Keep your slugs short and descriptive.
 Be sure to include the main keyword you want to rank for in the slug.
-Use words that help describe the content your post.
+Use words that help describe the content of your post.